Thorium0/lwjgl3ify-prism-instance/README.md

 # LWJGL3ify Installer for Prism Launcher

-A Qt GUI application to easily install lwjgl3ify mod on Prism Launcher instances.
+A Qt GUI application to easily turn a 1.7.10 instance into a lwjgl3ify instance Prism Launcher instances.

 ## Features